Josh Emmett: 2020

 Emmett was expected to face Arnold Allen on January 25, 2020, at UFC Fight Night 166.
 However, Emmett pulled out the fight, citing an undisclosed injury, and he was replaced by Nik Lentz.

 Emmett was expected to face Edson Barboza on May 2, 2020, at UFC Fight Night: Hermansson vs. Weidman.
-However, on April 9, Dana White, the president of UFC announced that this event was postponed to a future date.
+However, on April 9, Dana White, the president of UFC announced, that this event was postponed, and the bout cancelled.

 With one fight left on his contract, Emmett signed a new four-fight contract with the UFC.
-As the first fight of new prevailing contract, Emmett faced Shane Burgos on June 20, 2020, at UFC on ESPN: Blaydes vs. Volkov.
+As the first fight of his new prevailing contract, Emmett faced Shane Burgos on June 20, 2020, at UFC on ESPN: Blaydes vs. Volkov.
 He won the bout via unanimous decision.
-This fight earned him the Fight of the Night award.
+This win earned him the Fight of the Night award.
 Emmett was sidelined for the remainder of 2020 and most of 2021, recovering from a litany of injuries to his left leg sustained in the fight, including an ACL tear.